jromang/picochess/docs/installation.rst

 ``sudo reboot``

-7. **Run PicoChess: automatically or from the command line**
+8. **Run PicoChess: automatically or from the command line (including a special console mode)**

-  If installed correctly, PicoChess will start automatically at boot (as a service).
-You can also start PicoChess from the command line.
+  If installed correctly, PicoChess will start automatically at boot (as a service see 6+7).
+  You can also start PicoChess from the command line in standard mode or in console mode (use "console" flag for this).

   PicoChess has a lot of options.
 Type ``sudo python3 /opt/picochess/picochess.py -h`` for a list.